ngxs/store/docs/advanced/style-guide.md

 ### State Filenames
 States should have a `.state.ts` suffix for the filename

+### State Interfaces
+State interfaces should be named the name of the state followed by the `Model` stuffix.
+If my state were called `ZooState`, we would call my state interface `ZooStateModel`.

 ### Select suffix
 Selects should have a `$` suffix.
 Right: `animals$` Wrong: `animals`